Clinical Governance at Buckinghamshire Medical

 - monitoring of patient feedback and complaints

-Feedback from patients and clinicians is actively used to inform service development and improvement.
+Feedback is actively used to inform service development and maintain high standards of care.

-Where healthcare-related products or non-clinical services are offered, Buckinghamshire Medical applies the same clinical governance principles used for medical consultations.
+Where healthcare-related products or non-consultation services are offered, the same governance principles apply.

-Structured suitability assessments, defined exclusion criteria, and escalation pathways are used to ensure that products and services are provided safely and appropriately.
-Clinical review is undertaken where indicated, and prescribing decisions remain separate from product supply and fulfilment.
+Structured suitability assessments, defined exclusion criteria, and escalation pathways are used to ensure products and services are offered safely and appropriately.
+Clinical review is undertaken where indicated, and prescribing decisions remain separate from product supply or fulfilment.

 Regulatory Compliance